Novopay omnishambles costs $500,000 - MP

 Mr Hipkins says the figures also show 7899 people have been underpaid or not paid at all, more than 6000 have been overpaid and only 281 manual payments to correct faults have been processed.

 He says people trying to get through to the Novopay service centre are waiting up to an hour-and-a-half, with 15,000 calls going unanswered or being abandoned altogether.

-Next story in Political: Minister confident NZ will cut emissions
+Next story in Politics: Minister confident NZ will cut emissions

 Copyright © 2013, Radio New Zealand